 Interferons are naturally occurring proteins that are secreted by specialized cells in the body to activate the body’s natural protective response to harmful substances including some tumors.
 There are many types of interferon produced by the body.
 A synthetic version of one type, interferon-α, can be used in combination with somatostatin analogue for symptom management in individuals whose symptoms are not controlled by somatostatin analogues.
 However, interferon-α can have severe side-effects, such as myelosuppression (the decrease in bone marrow activity resulting in lower blood cell levels), fatigue, depression and changes in thyroid function.

 Cytotoxic chemotherapy is the use of anticancer drugs that target and kill rapidly proliferating (dividing) cells.
 Thus far, there has been little clinical evidence for the use of chemotherapeutic drugs in the treatment of well-differentiated (typical) carcinoid tumors.
-However, studies have demonstrated that poorly differentiated (atypical) carcinoid tumors are more responsive to chemotherapeutic drugs, especially the combination of cisplatin and etoposide.
+However, studies have demonstrated that poorly differentiated (atypical) carcinoid tumors are more responsive to chemotherapeutic drugs.

 Hepatic Artery Embolization